-10 Best Long Term Investment Plans and Options in India to Invest in 2021
+List of 10 Best Long Term Investment Plans in India to Get Higher Returns in 2022

 Long-term investments are generally considered to outperform short-term investments if planned properly.
 So, if you are planning for your kids’ education or marriage or planning to buy a retirement home or plot, long-term investments plans are the right choice as you can start setting aside the funds and wait for that particular period to arrive for you to make use of the funds.

 The recent COVID-19 pandemic has taught a few valuable lessons on savings and investment to everyone.
 One such story is of Vinay Kumar, a 34-year-old media professional who lost his job during the COVID-19 crisis as his company wanted to reduce costs.
 The news came as a considerable jolt to him, who was living with his wife and two kids in a flat that he had recently purchased via home loan.
 There was a lot of fear already because of the virus infection, and this news of job loss was like the entire world is falling apart for him.
 He had three things to cover – to take care of his family, pay the home loans without default, and look for a suitable job.